 *Laws and outlines are updated to the best of our ability.

-Nevada Conceal Carry Laws Updated As Of 2016*
+Nevada Conceal Carry Laws Updated As of 2020.*

-Nevada is a Shall Issue state that honors resident and non-resident carry permit issued by the following states: Alaska, Arizona, Arkansas, Delaware, Idaho, Illinois, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Montana, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, West Virginia, Wisconsin and Wyoming.
-The state only recognizes Enhanced Permits from Mississippi.
+Nevada is a Shall Issue state that honors resident and non-resident carry permit issued by the following states: Alaska, Arizona, Arkansas, Florida, Idaho Enhanced Permit, Illinois, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi Enhanced Permits, Montana, Nebraska, New Mexico, North Carolina, North Dakota (both types of permits), Ohio, Oklahoma, Oregon (added this year), South Carolina, South Dakota Enhanced Permits, Tennessee, Texas, Utah (both types of permits), Virginia, West Virginia, Wisconsin, and Wyoming.

 Individuals who are issued carry permits by any of the states mentioned above shall be allowed to carry their firearms within the state of Nevada.
 Individuals who are issued carry permits by the mentioned states but became residents of Nevada or failed to have their application for permit on the county sheriff approved within 60 days after establishing residency shall not be allowed to carry their firearms.